 If you have a leading role (e.g. director, manager, Board member, chair, committee, senior management) within an organisation, you cannot apply for sessions that you would carry out.
 If your organisation is awarded sessions, you cannot be paid a Live Literature fee for appearing at a session held by your organisation.
-In exceptional circumstances, email firstname.lastname@example.org before planning your session.
+In exceptional circumstances, email us at firstname.lastname@example.org before planning your session.

-If you would like to contact an author without contact details on their profile, or they have not responded to the contact details given on their profile, please send email@example.com an email with your details and your enquiry.
+If you would like to contact an author without contact details on their profile, or they have not responded to the contact details given on their profile, please email email@example.com with your details and your enquiry.
 We’ll send your contact details to the author as soon as possible.
 The author will respond to you directly, if they choose to do so, when they are able to do so.

 Please be patient; authors have many demands on their time.
 We will not pass on an unreasonable number of emails or requests to perform unpaid work.